 Given that, we can roughly say that a human being has some basic instincts at the base of its decision making, then there is the distinction between male and female, on top of that sits the information metabolism and that is all wrapped into a personality.
 The type of information metabolism determines those deep motivations inside the psyche that cause us to take many of our decisions.
 One has to note, of course, that different motives deep inside may cause nearly the same actions in different individuals.
 Different personalities may cause differentiation in actions based on the same motives.

 Determining the type of information metabolism, or the socionic type, of a person is a task of uncovering those deep seated motivations that demonstrate how the given person processes the information.
 Tests for MBTI fail here because they try to correlate the behavior directly to the type but we see that the behavior is controlled by the personality.
 The type of information metabolism can be seen clearly when the practitioner concentrates on the motivations underlying the behavior.
-Unfortunately, the development of tests in this direction is far from mature yet and best results are based on the expert… --> continue reading →
+Unfortunately, the development of tests in this direction is far from mature yet and best results are based on the expert opinion… --> continue reading →

 The nonsense math effect (via Erich Sieht) is predictable but nonetheless amazing.… --> continue reading →